wp-plugins/thumbnail-grid/readme.txt

 3. Settings page - Settings for the Thumbnail Grid can be found under the Settings Menu

 == Changelog ==
+* =5.4
+* Add missing javascript for autocenter
+* Fix autocenter when number of items in grid is less than can fit in content
+* Fix some of the __not_in code
 * =5.3
 * Grid now has a class for the page.
 This is only unique if there is only one grid on the page.
 * Add new filter to modify the title